-Learn How Groupon Works and How It Impacts Business
+How Groupon Works and How It Impacts Small Businesses

-Sounds simple so far, right?
-Create a coupon campaign, let it rip, and boom – instant customers.
-Unfortunately, Groupon is not really that simple and you need to put as much consideration into a Groupon marketing campaign as you would into any other lead development strategy.
-If you don’t, and just make up a coupon on the sly, you could end up losing a lot of money.
+If you're the owner of a small business, you may be wondering if listing a deal on Groupon can benefit your bottom line.
+Although it may seem at first like an easy way to drum up new business, Groupon is not really that simple.
+If you don’t put as much consideration into a Groupon marketing campaign as you would any other lead development strategy and just make a coupon on the fly, you could end up losing a lot of money.

 How Does Groupon Work?

 Groupon is an advertising platform that is largely geared toward serving local markets.
 Businesses can use Groupon to promote their own discounts (vouchers) for services and products.
 Essentially, Groupon is a middleman that wants to connect you with people who will buy your services and products, because the more that people buy from you, the more money Groupon makes.

 The process is fairly straightforward: You create a deal that is then listed on the Groupon website and possibly featured in its emails to local markets.
 Customers purchase your deal, and the company collects money on your behalf.
 Groupon takes a cut off the top; you get the rest.